Paek Hak-rim: Biography

 Paek was born in South Pyongan Province, and served in the guerrilla armies of the Korean independence movement before 1945.
 He also served in the North Korean army after independence, reaching the rank of Major General in 1958 and Lieutenant General in 1962.
 In 1962, he was appointed Director of the Political Security Bureau of the Ministry of National Defense and promoted to lieutenant general.
 In March 1970, he was appointed Deputy Minister of Social Security.
 In November 1970, he was elected to the Central Committee of the Workers' Party of Korea, and in August 1978, he was appointed deputy Minister of the People's Armed Forces.
 In 1992 he was promoted to the rank of Vice Marshal.
-He has been a delegate to the Supreme People's Assembly following the 4th (1967), 7th (1982), 8th (1986), 9th (1990), 10th (1998), and 11th (2003) elections.
+He had been a delegate to the Supreme People's Assembly following the 4th (1967), 7th (1982), 8th (1986), 9th (1990), 10th (1998), and 11th (2003) elections.
 He joined the Central Committee of the Workers' Party of Korea in 1970, and served on that body continuously beginning in 1980.
 In April 2000 he was appointed to the Minister of People's Security, a position he held until July 2003.

 Paek died of a brain hemorrhage on at 2 PM on October 5, 2006.
-The following day a wreath was sent to his funeral by Kim Jong-il, and laudatory obituaries were distributed through the North Korean media.
+The following day a wreath was sent to his funeral by Kim Jong Il, and laudatory obituaries were distributed through the North Korean media.